Edenpartners/EdenChain-Docs/source/Wallet-Sequence-Diagram_122848028.rst

          .. container:: page-metadata

-            Created by James Ahn, last modified on Mar 25, 2019
+            Created by James Ahn, last modified by Jay Lee on Mar 29, 2019

          .. container:: wiki-content group
             :name: main-content

-            Sequence diagram is a useful tool to study how system works from process' viewpoint.
-It tells exact process and order of the process when a function is being triggered.
+            ASequence diagram is a useful tool to study howasystem works fromtheprocess' viewpoint.
+Itshows theexact processesand
+            order of the processeswhen a function is being triggered.

-            Wallet's sequence diagram is composed of 8 sequences such as importing, creating wallet and so on.
+            AWallet's sequence diagram is composed ofeightsequences such as importing, creating wallet and so on.

             -  Importing EDN wallet
             -  Creating EDN wallet